Always something to do for the holidays or rainy day?

 Shooting a ball, but also walking and swimming movements that we can identify under gross motor skills.

-When a child is about one year old, he or she starts to show interest in a ball.
+When a child is about one year old, she often begins to show an interest in a ball.

 The child will try to control a ball by throwing or kicking it.

-Only when a child is between 3 and 4 years old will the motor skills be further developed, which gives him or her the opportunity to learn to catch the ball.
+Only if a child between 3 and 4 years motor skills will be further developed, which gives him or her the opportunity to also learn to catch the ball.

 Roll the ball